digital-chemistry-laboratory/morfeus/docs/pyramidalization.rst

   P = \sqrt{360° - \sum{\theta}}

-where *θ* is the bond angle in :numref:`fig_pyramidalization` and the sum is over the three possible bond angles.
+where *θ* is the bond angle in the figure and the sum is over the three possible bond angles.

 .. footbibliography::